FemiOfficial/ALCwithForLoop/README.md

 ## POST /apis/v1/menu

-This is to post a new menu option in this formal {meal_id: "1", quantity: "34"} //meal_id is the id of the meal to be added and quantity is number of plates or bowls to be added
+This is to post a new menu option in this formal {id: "1", quantity: "34"} //meal_id is the id of the meal to be added and quantity is number of plates or bowls to be added

 ## GET /apis/v1/menu